NVIDIA/cuDecomp/docs/api/f_api.rst

   A data structure defining configuration options for grid descriptor creation.

+  Call :f:func:`cudecompGridDescConfigSetDefaults` before first passing an instance to :f:func:`cudecompGridDescCreate`.
+Public fields may be modified and initialized instances may be copied afterward.

   :f integer gdims(3): dimensions of global data grid
   :f integer gdims_dist(3): dimensions of global data grid to use for distribution
   :f integer pdims(2): dimensions of process grid